ab-a/app-poc/README.md

 ansible-playbook -i hosts app.yml --tags database # only deploy the Galera Cluster
 ```
 # Scale app and database
 Simply add the server in the `hosts` file.
 Ideally name it `node-00X` incrementaly; this allows you to modify the `hosts` file only once.
-Exemple if you have 3 servers for the app and 3 servers for the database :
+Exemple if you have 3 servers for the app and 3 dedicated servers for the database :
 ```bash
 [app_cluster]
 node-[001:010]